Healthcare is undergoing a revolution.

 The return of the private practice

 Something unexpected has happened in the last few years, as Marni Jameson Carey from the Association of Independent Doctors illustrates.
-The trend toward full-time-employment of providers has slowed since 2014.
+The trend toward full-time-employment of providers by health systems has slowed since 2014.
 There are three general macro trends that are fostering a consolidation counter culture.

 1. Employed provider burnout and the great escape

-Providers employed by hospitals are banding together and forming or joining private practices.
+Providers employed by large, corporate health systems are banding together and forming or joining private practices.
 The reason: more ownership over care.
 More freedom.

 What many have to endure is cruel: steep costs for schooling, studying alone for thousands of hours, and often grueling residencies where they are treated like fraternity pledges.
 Then, depending on the health system that employs them, they could spend more time charting and placing electronic orders than seeing patients.